zqily/FNote-v2/README.md

 ---

-FNote is more than just a music player; it's a powerful tool for managing your local and web-sourced audio library.
+FNote is a powerful tool for managing your local and web-sourced audio library.
 Designed from the ground up to be fast, private, and highly customizable, FNote gives you complete control over your music without relying on cloud services.

-*(**Note:** You should replace the link above with a direct link to a screenshot of your app!)*

 ## ✨ Key Features